Infusing Experimental Reality into Complex Many-Body Hamiltonians: The Observable-Constrained Variational Framework (OCVF): State-Aware Integration of Observable-Constrained Potentials via Mixture-of-Experts

-\end{widetext} The OCVF framework significantly enhances the prediction accuracy of phase transition temperatures by correcting the free energy surface, thereby resolving the substantial deviations inherent in the Prior model (trained exclusively on DFT data).As Table.\ref{tab:phase_transition}show below,Although the Prior model reproduces the C-T-O-R phase transition sequence, it exhibits systematic offsets in transition temperatures.
-For instance, it predicts the Cubic-Tetragonal (C-T) transition at 475 K, which deviates significantly from the experimental value of 403 K.At low temperatures, the model generates catastrophic non-physical results, indicating a lack of robustness.Improvements Achieved by OCVF:C-T Phase Transition (Cubic-Tetragonal): The accuracy relative to the Prior model is improved by 95.8\%.
-OCVF predicts a transition temperature of approximately 400 K, closely aligning with the experimental value of 403 K.O-R Phase Transition (Orthorhombic-Rhombohedral): The accuracy is enhanced by 36.1\% compared to the Prior model.
-While the Prior model predicts 100 K, OCVF corrects this to 125 K (experimental value 183 K).
+The OCVF framework significantly enhances the prediction accuracy of macroscopic properties by organically fusing the state-specific corrections, thereby resolving the substantial deviations inherent in the pure Prior model.
+As Table \ref{tab:phase_transition} shows below, although the Prior model captures the C-T-O-R sequence qualitatively, it exhibits systematic offsets.
+For instance, its predicted Cubic-Tetragonal (C-T) transition at 475 K deviates significantly from the experimental 403 K. Furthermore, at low temperatures, the pure Prior model generates catastrophic non-physical results, indicating a lack of robustness during NPT simulations.

+Improvements Achieved by OCVF: \begin{itemize} \item \textbf{C-T Phase Transition (Cubic-Tetragonal):} The accuracy relative to the Prior model is improved by 95.8\%.
+OCVF predicts a transition temperature of approximately 400 K, closely aligning with the experimental value of 403 K. \item \textbf{O-R Phase Transition (Orthorhombic-Rhombohedral):} The accuracy is enhanced by 36.1\% compared to the Prior model.
+While the Prior model predicts 100 K, OCVF corrects this to 125 K (experimental value 183 K). \end{itemize}

+\begin{widetext} \manualwidetablecaption{tab:phase_transition}{Comparison of phase transition temperatures ($T_c$) and spontaneous polarization ($P_s$) for different methods.}

+\end{widetext} \manualtablecaption{tab:anchor_compare}{Comparison of phase-transition temperatures predicted by the prior model, a single-anchor correction, and the dynamically stitched MoE model.}

+OCVF successfully predicts the complete phase transition sequence accurately and eliminates the non-physical behaviors observed in the Prior model at low temperatures.
+In the rhombohedral phase, the prediction accuracy of the lattice structure is improved by 55.6\% compared to the Prior model.
+This enhancement demonstrates the framework's ability to calibrate microscopic interactions robustly via dynamically weighted macroscopic observables.